EVPN-VXLAN Configuration

 Note: This step is optional.
 Cabling must be complete before this step so the switch can generate a speed mismatch status used for filtering.

-Step 4 Select a single port in the group to be changed.
+Step 4 Select an individual port in the port-group to be changed.
 On the right ACTIONS menu, select Edit.

-Note: Edit on the ACTIONS menu is available only when a single switch port is selected.
+Note: The Edit option on the ACTIONS menu is available only when a single switch port is selected.

 Step 5 On the Ports page, select the Speed tab.
 Select the appropriate value in the Speed dropdown, then click APPLY.